-The City of Maysville’s legislative body is the Board of Commissioners, which consists of Mayor David Cartmell, and Commissioners Victor McKay, Judy Pfeffer, Kelly Ashley, and Jerry Schumacher.
+The City of Maysville’s legislative body is the Board of Commissioners, which consists of Mayor Charles Cotterill, and Commissioners Victor McKay, Jeff Brammer, Kelly Ashley, and Andrew Wood.

 The Board of Commissioners meets on the second Thursday, of each month at 5:15 p.m., at Maysville Municipal Building, 216 Bridge Street, Maysville, KY 41056.

-Victor is emloyed as a workforce development speicalist with the Office of Employement and Training located in the Kentucky Career Center.
+Victor is employed as a workforce development specialist with the Office of Employment and Training located in the Kentucky Career Center.
 He earned both his Master’s and Bachelor’s degrees from Morehead State University, and is a graduate of Maysville Community College and St. Patrick High School.

 He was elected to Maysville City Commission first in 2002, again in 2004, and in 2012.
-He served as vice-mayor, and as vice-president of Maysville Public Building Corporation in his firs four year term.
+He served as vice-mayor, and as vice-president of Maysville Public Building Corporation 2002-06.
 In his early professional career, he covered local government for the local newspaper and served as the executive director of the Maysvile-Mason County Tourism Commission from 1990-93.

 Victor serves as Mayor Pro Tem and on the I.N.
 Foster Fund Committee.

 Since returning from college, he has been active in the community.
 He has served on the Main Street Board, as chairman of the Maysville-Mason County Arts Commission for five years, and on the Camp Discovery Committee since its inception.
-He has also regularly taken a leadership roles in the Presbyterian church.
-He and his wife Beth have four children.
+He has also regularly taken a leadership roles in the Presbyterian Church.

 The City of Maysville has a city manager form of government pursuant to KRS 83A.150.